vccvisualization/vccvisualization.github.io/_research/2025-12-alharbi_nanouniverse.md

 #insert publication venue (displayed on publication page)
 venue:      >
-   IEEE Transactions on Visualization and Computer Graphics
+   IEEE Transactions on Visualization and Computer Graphics, Vol.31, No.12, pp. 10924-10941

 #insert short venue (displayed in box in publication list)
 shortvenue: >